Milgram experiment: Replications

 Around the time of the release of Obedience to Authority in 1973–1974, a version of the experiment was conducted at La Trobe University in Australia.
 As reported by Perry in her 2012 book Behind the Shock Machine, some of the participants experienced long-lasting psychological effects, possibly due to the lack of proper debriefing by the experimenter.

 In 2002, the British artist Rod Dickinson created The Milgram Re-enactment, an exact reconstruction of parts of the original experiment, including the uniforms, lighting, and rooms used.
 An audience watched the four-hour performance through one-way glass windows.
 A video of this performance was first shown at the CCA Gallery in Glasgow in 2002.

 A partial replication of the experiment was staged by British illusionist Derren Brown and broadcast on UK's Channel 4 in The Heist (2006).

 Another partial replication of the experiment was conducted by Jerry M. Burger in 2006 and broadcast on the Primetime series Basic Instincts.
 Burger noted that "current standards for the ethical treatment of participants clearly place Milgram's studies out of bounds."
-In 2009, Burger was able to receive approval from the institutional review board by modifying several of the experimental protocols.
+In 2009, Burger was able to receive approval from the institutional review board by modifying several of the experimental protocols, including halting the experiment after the 150-volt switch and having the learner directly tell the participant within a few seconds of the end of the experiment that they had not received any shocks.
 Burger found obedience rates virtually identical to those reported by Milgram in 1961–62, even while meeting current ethical regulations of informing participants.
 In addition, half the replication participants were female, and their rate of obedience was virtually identical to that of the male participants.
 Burger also included a condition in which participants first saw another participant refuse to continue.
 However, participants in this condition obeyed at the same rate as participants in the base condition.

 In the 2010 French documentary Le Jeu de la Mort (The Game of Death), researchers recreated the Milgram experiment with an added critique of reality television by presenting the scenario as a game show pilot.
 Volunteers were given €40 and told that they would not win any money from the game, as this was only a trial.
 Only 16 of 80 "contestants" (teachers) chose to end the game before delivering the highest-voltage punishment.

 The experiment was performed on Dateline NBC on an episode airing April 25, 2010.

 The Discovery Channel aired the "How Evil are You?" segment of Curiosity on October 30, 2011.
 The episode was hosted by Eli Roth, who produced results similar to the original Milgram experiment, though the highest-voltage punishment used was 165 volts, rather than 450 volts.
 Roth added a segment in which a second person (an actor) in the room would defy the authority ordering the shocks, finding more often than not, the subjects would stand up to the authority figure in this case.